guilhermegarcia/r/word_generator.md

 ##############################################################

-# Now, the function per se, which basically makes use of loopings and samplings
+# Now, the function per se, which basically uses loopings and samplings

 args = list(...)	# creates a list with the arguments temp = 	list()		# empty list for storing samples of segments